 Native plants are magical for our gardens for lots of reasons, including:

-• Resilience.
-Native plants have the DNA to thrive in our climate, soil, and weather.
+- Resilience.
+Native plants have thousands of years of knowledge hidden within their DNA to thrive in our climate, soil, and weather.

 Native asters are the host plants for many butterflies